jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.5 ConstructVectorTin
+#### 8.2.7 ConstructVectorTin

-Creates a vector triangular irregular network (TIN) for a set of vector points.
+This tool creates a vector triangular irregular network (TIN) for a set of vector points.

 *Parameters*: